The Workgroup provided recommendations to the Governor’s Office about data system development.

 Mary Nicely is the Senior Policy Advisor to the State Superintendent of Public Instruction (SSPI) at the California Department of Education (CDE).
 She oversees the Superintendent’s Initiatives Office, coordinating the initiatives and programs of the SSPI as well as other CDE activities.

 California Department of Social Services: Natasha Nicolai

-California Department of Technology: Amy Tong and Brenda Bridges Cruz
+California Department of Technology: Brenda Bridges Cruz and Tim Murphy

 Brenda Bridges Cruz serves as the Deputy Director of the Office of Professional Development (OPD) for the California Department of Technology (CDT).
 The OPD oversees workforce development across the state’s information technology workforce.
+Tim Murphy serves as an Architect for the CDT.
 The CDT is responsible for advising the Governor on the strategic management and direction of the state’s Information Technology resources.

 California Labor and Workforce Development Agency: Jeanne Wolfe

 Jeanne Wolfe is the Assistant General Counsel for the California Labor and Workforce Development Agency (LWDA).
 The LWDA enforces workplace laws, combats wage theft, ensures health and safety on the job, connects Californians to quality jobs and career pathways, and administers unemployment insurance, workers' compensation and paid family leave.
 LWDA oversees seven major departments, boards, and panels that serve California workers and businesses by improving access to training, promoting high road jobs, eliminating barriers to employment, and creating a level playing field for employers.